maixnor/wu-quartz/content/Financial Ratios.md

 - only financial profit
 ## Return on ...
 ### Capital Employed
-ROCE = net profit before interest on longterm debt / (equity + longterm debt)
+- ROCE = net profit before interest on longterm debt / (equity + longterm debt)
+- ROCE = operating profit / operating assets

-Capital Employed $\neq$ Invested Capital
+- Capital Employed $\neq$ Invested Capital
-ROCE is mostly calculated for special use-cases.
+- ROCE is mostly calculated for special use-cases.
 So the Capital Employed will be different for each use-case

-ROCE = operating profit / operating assets

-How much do I make with this operation / use-case
+- how much do I make with this operation / use-case?
 ### Sales (EBIT Margin)
+- EBIT Margin = Profit / Revenue
+- for each sale, how much profit do I make?
+### Investment
+- ROI = profit / invested capital
+- how much profit do I generate based on all investments?
+### Equity
+- ROE = profit / equity
+- how much do I (the owner, the company) get back for my investments
 ## Earnings per ...
 ### Share
 - ordinary -> any current stock holder